Learning Topology-Aware Implicit Field for Unified Pulmonary Tree Modeling with Incomplete Topological Supervision: Method

 \subsection{Unified Multi-Task Implicit Inference}

 Building upon the proposed topology repair framework, we further extend our approach to jointly support \emph{pulmonary tree repair}, \emph{anatomical labeling}, and \emph{lung segment reconstruction} within a unified implicit inference paradigm.
+Notably, this multi-task formulation is not intended to enforce mutual improvement among the three tasks, but rather to establish a unified repair-centered implicit inference framework for pulmonary tree analysis.
 Once a corrupted pulmonary tree is encoded into the shared implicit feature field, multiple task-specific implicit functions can be applied to enable simultaneous multi-task prediction.

 In addition to the repair function, we introduce two implicit functions, $f_{\text{l}}(\cdot)$ and $f_{\text{s}}(\cdot)$, each parameterized by a MLP.
 All implicit functions operate on the same latent implicit field, while being optimized independently to accommodate the distinct objectives of anatomical labeling and lung segment reconstruction.